zint99/zint99/README.md

 - 💼 **R&D Engineer** at A Chinese **EDA** (Electronic design automation) startup

-- 📚 Master's graduate in **Electronic Information** from the University of Electronic Science and Technology of China.
+- 📚 Master's graduate in **Electronic Information** from the University of Electronic Science and Technology of China

-- 🎯 2025 Goals: Update more to my blogs: [xLog](https://joytown.xlog.app/) and [blog](https://joytown99.top/)
+- 🎯 2025 Goals: Update more to my blogs: [xLog](https://joytown.xlog.app/)

 - 💬 Ask me about anything [here](https://github.com/zint99/zint99/issues)